dokester/BayesicFitting/docs/EclipsingStars.md

 We could make the choice here to allow all these solutions and see where the final ends.
 However we already have a 10 dimensional parameter space where the solution must be found in a tiny area, with in some dimensions almost no gradient leading to it.
-If e.g. the period is of by a very small fraction, it is just as bad as when is is off by a large factor.
+If e.g. the period is off by a very small fraction, it is just as bad as when is is off by a large factor.

-## 8. Constriction.
+## 8. Practicalities.

-Constricting the search space as much as possible is a must.
+Constricting the parameter search space as much as possible is a must.
 First and foremost we need to know the period.

+There are 2 problems here.
+Firstly, we have irregularly spaced data.
+This prohibits everyones favorite method, the FFT.
+And secondly, a light curve does not resemble (co)sines in any way.
+That makes the Lomb-Scargle method much less effective.

+However, inspired by the idea that Lomb-Scargle boils essentially down to the fitting of (co)sines to a linear series to frequencies, we replaced the (co)sines for splines.
+The splines have less of a problem to follow the intrincacies of a light curve, when it has enough knots.
+Assuming that the eclipse time is about 10 % of the total time, we would need about 20 knots in a periodic configuration.
+So we at least catch the eclipses at one knot location.
+The fitting is more complicated than with (co)sines, but it is still a linear problem and easily doable in one (quasi) matrix inversion.

+When following this route, we still need to finely search the frequency space.
+Generally, the eclipses have steep slopes, prohibiting gradients along which to slide toward the true minimum.